meteotest/h5pySWMR/README.md

 Note that `h5pyswmr` is expecting a running redis server on `localhost` and port `6379` (on Debian based systems, `apt-get install redis-server` is all you need to do).
-These settings are hardcoded but can be modified at run time (a more elegant solution will be provided in future version):
+These settings are hardcoded but can be modified at run time (a more elegant solution will be provided in future versions):

 ```python
 import redis